RoySRose/Roy/pages/effective_java_3rd/ef3_chapter2.md

 ````

 Code of *try-with-resource* version is shorter, more readable and provide better diagnostics.
-Even for the exceptions latter one are suppressed and also printed in stack trace
+Even for the exceptions, latter one is suppressed resulting the first one printed in stack trace.

-{% include note.html content="use try-with-resource when working with resources" %}
+{% include note.html content="Always use try-with-resource when working with resources" %}

 {% include links.html %}